teamtomo/starfile/docs/index.md

 # Overview

-*starfile* is a Python package for reading and writing [STAR files](https://en.wikipedia.org/wiki/Self-defining_Text_Archive_and_Retrieval) in Python.
+*starfile* is a package for reading and writing
+[STAR files](https://en.wikipedia.org/wiki/Self-defining_Text_Archive_and_Retrieval) in Python.

 <figure markdown>